 The glucose tolerance test (or GTT) is the test that is used to diagnose diabetes in pregnancy.
 All pregnant women should have this test between 26 and 28 weeks.

-Having maternity cover means that you get to choose your own obstetrician, so you have say over who provides your medical support throughout your pregnancy and delivers your child.
-It allows you to find the person who is the right fit for you.
-Private care is more attentive and can be individualised to your needs.
+Having maternity cover as part of your private health insurance means that you can choose your own obstetrician, so you have say over who provides your medical support throughout your pregnancy and delivers your child.
+It allows you to find the person who is the right fit for you, e.g. can offer the level of attention and personalised care you desire.

 I believe you should have choice over your delivery plan and I have no problem with patients opting for elective caesarean births.